siemens/cmp-test-suite/readme.md

 1. Navigate into the test suite: `cd cmp-test-suite`
 2. Run `robot --variable environment:local tests` to run everything in `tests/` against the `local` environment.
-3. In you file explorer you will find `report.html`
+3. In your directory in the folder of cmp-test-suite you will find `report.html`

 ## Advanced usage examples